-You must make up labs within one week of your absence.
+AP Lab Make-up Day is the Wednesday after you miss the lab and you will only be permitted to make-up one lab per week, whether due to absence or failure to turn in a pre-lab.
 Labs made-up due to excused absences will retain the opportunity to receive full credit.
 If the schedule that I have selected for the make-up day is going to be a problem, then don't miss labs.
 You will know that a lab is coming because you will be doing a pre-lab to be turned in on that day.